Residential Child Care page banner

 Two pieces of this legislation underpin the provision of children’s residential care in Scotland:

-- The Children and Young People(Scotland) Act 2014, which was introduced to strengthen support and children’s rights, including establishing in law roles and responsibilities of public authorities and bodies to be ‘Corporate Parents’ for children in care.
+2. The Children and Young People(Scotland) Act 2014, which was introduced to strengthen and support children’s rights, including establishing in law roles and responsibilities of public authorities and bodies to be ‘Corporate Parents’ for children in care.

 The decision for any child or young person to be cared for in residential child care is taken by a court in emergency circumstances, or otherwise through a Scotland’s Children’s Hearing System process.